Bracken Ridge, Queensland: Amenities

 Shopping strips are located in Gawain Road and Barrett Street.
 A more substantial shopping centre is located on the corner of Telegraph Road and Norris Road.
 There is also a small shopping centre near the Bracken Ridge Tavern incorporating a Woolworths, chemist and a newsagent on Barrett St. There is a pub (The Bracken Ridge Tavern which incorporates 'Phoenix') on the corner of Barrett and Denham Streets, and a sports centre located on Bracken Ridge Road.

 The Brisbane City Council operates a public library on the corner of Barrett St and Bracken St, next to Ferguson Park.

 Sports

-Bracken Ridge is also home to Bracken Ridge District Cricket Club based at McPherson Park, with McPherson also being the homeground of the Bracken Ridge Little Athletics Club "Roadrunners".

-The Bracken Ridge Central Lions club hold a monthly miniature and electrice steam day on the 4th Sunday of each month at Mcphersons Park.
-Established in 1997.
-The monthly days sees hundreds of residents turn out.

-Bracken Ridge has an indoor sports centre and a netball club "Ridgettes" that are a part of the Brisbane Netball Association on Rode Road in Chermside.

 Bracken Ridge hosts The Emily Seebohm Aquatic Centre which officially opened on 14 February 2016, based at 523 Telegraph Road on the border between Fitzgibbon and Bracken Ridge.
 The pool offers swimming lessons, squad programs and aqua aerobics.
 It is named after notable resident, Emily Seebohm, as the winning result of a naming competition for the public pool held by the city council prior to its official opening.